etlegacy/etlegacy/README.md

     $ git submodule init
     $ git submodule update

-This downloads them into the libs/ directory.
-Also, enable BUNDLED_LIBS in CMake.
+This downloads the essential dependencies (libjpeg, libSDL and libcurl) into the `libs/` directory.
+If one of those libraries is not installed on your system CMake will use the ones located in the `libs/` directory automatically.
+Otherwise, you can control this by changing the `BUNDLED_LIBS` variable in the CMake script.

 Compile and install
 -----------------------------------------------------------------------------

+### Linux

-On **Linux** run:
+In terminal run:

     $ mkdir build && cd build && cmake ..
     $ make